Our Team

 David Greenham

-David Greenham is the Executive Director of the Maine Arts Commission.
-Prior to working for the State of Maine, he served as the associate director of the Holocaust and Human Rights Center of Maine.
+David Greenham is the Executive Director of Viles Arboretum, and an arts and cultural consultant.
+He is the former Executive Director of the Maine Arts Commission and has also worked as the Associate Director of the Holocaust and Human Rights Center of Maine.
 David has been involved with theater and community arts in Maine for more than 40 years, including 14 years as the Producing Artistic Director of The Theater At Monmouth, the Shakespearean Theater of Maine.
 David lives in Gardiner with his wife, Amie, and is a contributing theater reviewer for the Boston-based online newsletter The ArtsFuse (artsfuse.org).
-He is a lecturer of drama at the University of Maine at Augusta and is a member of the board of the New England Foundation for the Arts.
-He is proud to be involved with Amjambo Africa/Ladder to the Moon Network.
+He is a lecturer of drama at the University of Maine at Augusta and is a member of the board of Senior College at the University of Maine at Augusta.
+He is proud to be involved with the Ladder to the Moon Network.

 Finance Committee